 You have choices when it comes to your separation and divorce.
 You can battle it out using attorneys, and have a judge make decisions for you if you cannot agree.
 Or you can work together with the help of compassionate and experienced divorce professionals to resolve all the terms of your divorce.

 Will you air the dirty laundry of your marriage in public?
 Or do you want to work through matters privately in a supportive and non-judgmental environment?

 Will your separation leave lasting emotional scars on your children?
 Or will you protect your children by working together as coparents?

 Wherever you are in the process, we’ll meet you there.
 Separation and divorce bring up a lot of emotions.
 We’ll help you minimize the stress of making decisions and move forward one step at a time.
 Our style is low-key, non-confrontational, and facilitative.
-We’ll work in short but intensive sessions to give you time to process information and make smart decisions.
+We’ll work in short but focused sessions to give you time to process information and make smart decisions.
 We are patient and tireless in pursuit of win-win solutions.